 In those and similar situations we will delete the information as soon as it is apparent that the information is no longer needed for the purpose for which it was retained.
 For more information on EFF's position on data logging and techniques we use to anonymize, obfuscate, aggregate and delete information, see our Best Practices for Online Service Providers.

 How EFF Internal Analytics Works: EFF endeavors to gather sufficient information for analyzing our website and how visitors move within it without compromising the privacy of our visitors.
-EFF’s internal analytical logging, which is separate from the Cryptolog logs, involves logging for up to seven days a single byte of the IP address, as well as the referrer page, time stamp, page requested, user agent, language header, website visited, and a hash of all of this information.
+EFF’s internal analytical logging involves logging for up to seven days a single byte of the IP address, as well as the referrer page, time stamp, page requested, user agent, language header, website visited, and a hash of all of this information.
 After seven days we keep only aggregate information from these logs.
 We also geolocate IP addresses before anonymizing them and store only the country.

 Cookies: We do not use persistent ID cookies on this site except where you click “remember me” or are logged in, as you can be for the Action Center.
 We use session cookies on certain portions of the website.
 Session cookies expire when you close your browser.
 You can use Tor if you wish to keep your connection information anonymous, but please note that you can still be identified to EFF if you log in.